Anti-Money Laundering and Counter-Terrorism Financing (AML/CTF) for board of directors

 Target audience

-• Members of the board and the executive board of a banks, professionals of the financial sector, insurance companies or management companies of a Luxembourg UCI
+Members of executive committee and board of banks, professionals of the financial sector, insurance companies, or management companies of a Luxembourg UCI.

 Our lead experts